 A couple of weeks ago, I noted the amazing “just do it” outpouring of compassion in response to the wildfires in the Central Plains.
 My small home town in Oklahoma was among those areas burned or seriously damaged by the fires.

 Since Nov.
 1, more than 363,000 acres, 220 structures and four deaths have been attributed to these wildfires.
-Much of the destruction has occured on Indian trust lands within such areas as the Chickasaw, Choctaw, Muskogee Creek and Seminole tribal jurisdictions, as well as more densely populated areas like Oklahoma City and Edmond, Okla.
+Much of the destruction has occurred on Indian trust lands within such areas as the Chickasaw, Choctaw, Muskogee Creek and Seminole tribal jurisdictions, as well as more densely populated areas like Oklahoma City and Edmond, Okla.
 As of Jan.
 14, there were more than 1,000 fires and in excess of 411,000 acres burned.

 But counter to the culture, many of the people affected don’t consider “government help” as the first response.
 Nor should they.
 According to one report, Oklahoma officials said it took FEMA 12 days to approve the state’s request for comprehensive disaster assistance to combat wildfires.